eikek/docspell/modules/microsite/docs/getit.md

 4. Point your browser to: <http://localhost:7880/app>
 5. Register a new account, sign in and try it.

-Check the [documentation](doc.html) for more information on how to use docspell.
+Check the [early demo video](demo) to see the basic idea.
+Refer to the [documentation](doc.html) for more information on how to use docspell.